We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 I don't believe he cares.

-I don't believe he wants to get to the bottom of it, because Obama wants veterans to be paying for their own health care insurance and treatment on their own.
+I don't believe he wants to get to the bottom of it because Obama wants veterans to be paying for their own health care, insurance, and treatment on their own.

 And it turns out Ralph was right.

-And on the same day, March 17th of 2009, on the same day, I had a story about how Michelle Bell Obama went to Fort Bragg in North Carolina to begin her mission as the guardian of the military and their families, which she and Dr. Jill Biden have campaigned on ever since.
+And on the same day, March 17th of 2009, on the same day, I had a story about how Michelle Mybel Obama went to Fort Bragg in North Carolina to begin her mission as the guardian of the military and their families, which she and Dr. Jill Biden have campaigned on ever since.

 And we see how far their concerns actually went.

-Shinn Seckey, he is at the root of all of this.
+Shinseki, he is at the root of all of this.

-Senator's slam plan for wounded vets to use private insurance.
+CNN had a story, Senator's slam plan for wounded vets to use private insurance.

 And again, I just want to share this with you.